-Since the 2004 Campus Plan and 2011 Landscape Master Plan, Georgia Tech has developed an attractive, ecologically responsive, and sustainable open space system - the EcoCommons.
+sustainable open space system - the EcoCommons.
 Georgia Tech's open space system, while comprehensive in scope, is composed of a series of distinct spaces and campus experiences.
 The CCP seeks to expand on the existing ecological landscape spaces and incorporate new programmatic open spaces designed to support the future growth and needs of the campus.
 Key new open spaces include the Ridge District, the Hemphill/Ferst Woods, the President's House wooded wetlands, Instructional Center Lawn (IC Lawn) expansion, restoring Peters Park, and a new urban space in Tech Square.
-The CCP also considers emerging and potential open space connections between the campus and its surrounding neighborhoods.
+The between the campus and its surrounding neighborhoods.